Tobermory Self Catering Holiday Cottage Accommodation on Mull

 Nearest car parking is on Main Street, about 15 metres (50ft) away.
 There are currently no designated or residential parking spaces on Main Street, nor in fact on the street anywhere in Tobermory, other than one Disabled bay by the Co-Op.
 There are no charges for car parking anywhere in Tobermory and a parking space can usually be found near the house without much problem.
 The street is always less busy before 10am and after 6pm - outwith working hours and when day visitors to the town have left.
 There is also a large off-street car park by the garage and Harbour Association buildings on the opposite side of the bay, where the public service buses to and from Craignure operate, about a 3-minute walk.

 You can get your groceries and most other essentials in the Co-Op supermarket, 2 minutes' walk away on Main Street.
 Another useful nearby shop is the legendary Brown's hardware store, well known as an "Aladdin's cave"!

 Back Brae Lodge is completely non-smoking inside, however the outside decked porch area can be used.
 For accessibility please note that there is one short flight of steps from the road up to the lower entrance, another flight to the upper entrance, and an internal staircase between the floors.

-Beds & Towels
+Beds & Bathroom

-Free WiFi Internet
+Free and fast WiFi Internet

 There is a diverse collection of books and maps to borrow, including guides and histories of the local area and Scotland.
 Your bicycle, canoe, surfboard or similar item can be stored either in the lobby or outdoors, behind the house on the decking.
 The risk of theft is very low, but remember your own locks if you prefer to secure your belongings outside.